moldhouse/score-rs/README.md

 # score-rs

-Find the seven GPS points of a single flight whose straight connection gives the maximum total distance.
+Find `n` points out of a set of possible tens of thousands of GPS points, such that the straight distance between them is maximized.
 There is one constraint: The finish altitude must not be more than 1000 m less than the start altitude.

 The algorithm does the same optimization that [WeGlide](https://www.weglide.org) does to assign a distance to every flight: